 Eat plenty of fresh fruit, green vegetables and other sources of vitamin C to lower your cancer risk.

-Avoid taking excessive amounts of salted fish and other preserved foodstuff.
+Avoid taking excessive amounts of salted fish and other preserved food.

 Avoid active and secondary tobacco smoke exposure.

 How is Nasopharyngeal Cancer Diagnosed?

 Endoscopic examination A flexible fibre-optic tube with a light at its tip is introduced via the nose.
 The nasopharynx is examined visually and any suspicious lump is biopsied i.e. a small piece of the lump is removed and examined under the microscope.